autoplot/documentation/javadoc/org/das2/util/ByteBufferInputStream.md

-# org.das2.util.ByteBufferInputStreamAn input stream that wraps an NIO ByteBuffer.
-Reading from this stream
+# org.das2.util.ByteBufferInputStream

- will update the ByteBuffers position.
+An input stream that wraps an NIO ByteBuffer.
+Reading from this stream will update the ByteBuffers position.
 Calling mark() on this input stream will set the mark on the underlying buffer.

-ByteBufferInputStream( java.nio.ByteBuffer buffer )
+# ByteBufferInputStream( java.nio.ByteBuffer buffer )
 Creates a new instance of ByteBufferInputStream

 ***